How to know if my feet are wide – if you’re unsure whether you need shoes for wide feet or not, this blog is made for you.

 The best shoes for wide feet

 Generally speaking, most styles of shoes and trainers come in wider sizes.
 It’s more a case of finding the companies/brands that specialise in making them.
+For more details download our FREE wide feet guide here.

 For athletic shoes, New Balance, Asics and Nike all cater for wider feet.
 While bigger high-street shoe shops like Clarks, Scholl’s and Sketchers cover the casual wide width shoe market for men.